Tips to Boost Your Concentration and Focus at Work

 Log out of your email for a set time each day

-Often, seeing a new message hit our inbox can pull us away from the task at hand as we feel compelled to view the unread email.
+Seeing a new message hit our inbox can pull us away from the task at hand; notifications can distract us just as quickly as the message or email itself.
 But this habit only erodes our focus and productivity.
-Try logging out of your email for 30-60 minutes every morning or afternoon to focus on high-priority tasks and evaluate the difference it makes in your daily productivity.
+To remove the initial distraction, consider logging out of your email for 30-60 minutes every morning or afternoon.
+Use this “notification-less” time to complete high-priority projects, cross off multiple smaller tasks from your list or feel the benefit of working undistracted on one assignment for an extended period.

 Avoid social media during work hours

-Much like email, social media updates are a common source of workplace interruption.
-Signing off your social networking accounts during work hours will eliminate what has become one of the biggest enemies of employee productivity.
+Social media is a common source of workplace interruption, be it notifications or the rabbit hole of scrolling the newsfeed.
+Signing off your social networking accounts during work hours or silencing notifications will eliminate what has become one of the biggest enemies of employee productivity.
+Reserve your lunch hour for scrolling social media and dedicate your hours on the clock to work alone.

-If you were to track the things responsible for pulling you away from your work during a one-week period, chances are good that your cell phone would emerge as one of the top culprits of distraction.
-Whether you’re checking your email, looking up the score of last night’s game, or texting friends, your cell phone can significantly reduce your productivity.
+If you were to track the things responsible for pulling you away from your work during a one-week period, chances are you’d see your cell phone emerge as one of the top culprits.
+Whether you’re checking email, looking up the score of last night’s game or texting friends, your cell phone can significantly reduce your productivity.

-While there are many professional cases in which you may not be able to set your phone to “airplane mode”—perhaps your employer provides you with a mobile phone and requires you to be accessible at all times during the work day—if you are able to do your job without the use of your personal cell phone, try eliminating this distraction from your day and see how it improves your focus.
+While there are many professional cases in which you may not be able to set your phone to airplane mode—perhaps your employer provides you with a mobile phone and requires you to be accessible at all times during the work day—if you are able to do your job without the use of your personal phone, try eliminating this distraction from your day and see how it improves your focus.

 Take short breaks throughout the day

 Have you ever noticed how it can be difficult to maintain focus on a task after you’ve been at it for a long time?
-This loss of focus over time is known as “vigilance decrement,” and it’s a normal response for our brains to have when faced with long projects.
-University of Illinois Psychologist Alejandro Lleras led a research study that suggests taking “brief mental breaks will actually help you stay focused on your task.”
-“We propose that deactivating and reactivating your goals allows you to stay focused,” explains Lleras.
+This loss of focus is known as “vigilance decrement,” and is actually a normal response in our brains when they’ve been intently concentrated on one thing for a long time.

-One strategy for incorporating short, regular breaks into your work day is to follow the “50/10 rule.”
-The 50/10 rule means that out of every hour, you work uninterrupted for 50 minutes.
-Then, you take a ten-minute break before repeating the cycle.
+One strategy for incorporating short, regular breaks into your work day is to follow the fifty-ten rule where you work uninterrupted for fifty minutes and then take a ten-minute break.
+It will help you return to your project with fresh eyes and better motivation than before.

 Power your brain with the right foods

 Giving your brain the proper nutrients is essential to improving your cognitive function.
 Doctors recommend eating foods that are rich in omega-3 fatty acids to boost brain performance.
-Wild-caught salmon, nuts, avocados, and chia seeds are great sources of the healthy fats our brains need.
-Other foods known to improve brain function include blueberries, black beans, licorice tea, beets, coconut oil, and broccoli.
+Wild-caught salmon, nuts, avocados and chia seeds are great sources of the healthy fats our brains need.
+Other foods known to improve brain function include blueberries, black beans, beets, coconut oil and broccoli.
+So when you have a craving for a mid-afternoon snack, treat yourself to some of these power foods to keep you going throughout the day.

 Start your day off with 20-30 minutes of exercise